hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Infinite_Stream_Processing.md

 unfolding, in near-real time, and the computation itself must deal with time explicitly.

-Furthermore, in a batch it is obvious when to stop aggregating and emit the results: when we have exhausted the whole dataset.
+Another point: in a batch it is obvious when to stop aggregating and emit the results: when we have exhausted the whole dataset.
 However, with infinite streams we need a policy on how to select finite chunks whose aggregate results we are interested in.
 This is called _windowing_.
 We imagine the window as a time interval laid over the time axis.
 A given window contains only the events that belong to that interval.

 A very basic type of window is the _tumbling window_, which can be imagined to advance by tumbling over each time.
 There is no overlap